 What we can’t help you with:

-Teach subject specific content that goes beyond the mathematics itself.
+Teach subject specific content that goes beyond the mathematics content.

 General taught sessions, revision sessions or routine tutoring sessions.

-Do your questions for you, or correct any work that you are going to be formally assessed on.
+Do your homeworks for you, or correct any work that you are going to be formally assessed on.

 Accept emailed or posted work to be “corrected and returned”, unless we have already discussed your needs and agreed this as a way forward.